telerik/reporting-docs/report-items/barcode/2d-barcodes/swiss-qr-code.md

 The Swiss QR Barcode is used mostly in the QR-bill, which is a document designed to replace the payment slips and currently used in payment transactions in Switzerland.

 The Swiss QR Barcode uses the QR symbology to encode its data, applying a few rules on the encoding parameters and physical (printed) dimensions.
+For a runnable example, refer to the [Swiss QR Bill Report demo](https://demos.telerik.com/reporting/swiss-qr-bill-report).

 ## Structure